 - thematic presentations informed by jury research on framing key issues for jurors

 - translating case issues into common life experiences

 “Sherwood is a trial lawyer with ‘an extraordinary ability to turn something complicated into something simple.
 He’s so smart and can separate the wheat from the chaff; he also presents to the court in a very effective fashion because he uses language that people can understand.’”—IAM Patent 1000 (2016)

 Jeff practices throughout the United States.
-In the role of lead trial counsel he tried cases to verdict in several active patent courts, including Delaware, Virginia, New Jersey, and Texas.
-The National Law Journal twice recognized his patent defense verdicts and once recognized his patent plaintiff’s verdict in its annual reviews of top verdicts in the United States.
+In the role of lead trial counsel, he has tried cases to verdict in several active patent courts, including Delaware, Virginia, New Jersey, and Texas.
+The National Law Journal twice recognized his defense verdicts and once recognized his patent plaintiff’s verdict in its annual reviews of top verdicts in the United States.
 He has handled Markman hearings in additional courts, including California, Illinois, and Pennsylvania.